 Around 1500 BCE, the Aryans crossed the Hindu Kush mountains and came in contact with the Indus Valley Civilization.
 This was a large migration that scholars used to think caused the collapse of the Indus Valley Civilization, but, since there is no evidence of an invasion or mass movement, more recent speculation is that different Aryan bands gradually infiltrated the Indian continent.

-Since the Noble Ones left no archaeological record, the evidence for their migration rests on linguistics.
 As Karen Armstrong says: “The language of the ritual Sanskrit text known as the Vedas (Knowledge) is so similar to Avestan and its cultural assumptions so close to the Gathas that it is almost certainly an Aryan scripture.”

 Taming horses opened a new world, allowing prehistoric people to travel farther and faster than ever before, revolutionizing military strategy, and spreading disease.
 The latest genetic research suggests the practice may have begun with Botai hunter-gatherers who lived in what is now modern Kazakhstan from about 3700 BCE to 3100 BCE.